BrandonMulcahy/Week-9-Project-Honeypot/README.md

 ## Attack Data

 I was using a Windows PC for this assignment, so I needed to download PSCP from PuTTY's website to remotely connect to my MHN server and download the session.json file as directed by the assignment.
-The data in the short time my honeypot was up, as reported by MHN is below.
+The data in the short time my honeypot was up, as reported by MHN, is below.
 I have uploaded the session.json file to this repo as well.

 ### Attack Stats
 #### Attacks in the last 24 hours: